RimeT/ptimz/docs/add_new_models.md

 - nn.Linear input feature size
 - nn.Embedding input feature size

-If a model is used to process a T1w & T2w scan, in_chans=2
+If a model is used to process T1w & T2w scans, in_chans=2

 **num_classes** could be:
 - The last convolutional layer input channels, e.g. semantic segmentation last layer
 - nn.Linear output feature size, e.g. classification last layer

-## Model fine-tuning and weight transfer
+## Model fine-tuning and weights transfer
-ptimz users could easily fine-tune the model just giving: i) the pretrained model name, ii) new input channels, iii) new output channels
+ptimz users could easily fine-tune the model just giving: i) the pretrained model name, ii) input channels, iii) output channels
 To make it, we need to add the following components to the model file:
 ### default_cfgs
 A dict exists in each model file, each key-values pair contains pretrained weights download link, model and data infos.